 When to see a doctor

-Even if you have a history of headaches, see your doctor if the pattern changes or your headaches suddenly feel different.
+Even if you have a history of headaches, see your health care provider if the pattern changes or your headaches suddenly feel different.

 Though migraine causes aren't fully understood, genetics and environmental factors appear to play a role.